SalilBhasinOfficial/OptionGreeksGPU/README.md

-# OptionGreeksGPU
+# OptionGreeksGPU (V2.0.0)

 OptionGreeksGPU is a high-performance, GPU-accelerated library designed to calculate option Greeks for a large number of contracts quickly and efficiently.

-By leveraging the power of modern GPU architectures, OptionGreeksGPU can compute Greeks for 1648 option contracts in just 0.20 seconds (after warmup), offering a significant performance improvement over traditional CPU-based methods.
+In the absense of cuda compatible GPU, the library falls back to machine code using numba which is over 100 times faster.
+By leveraging the power of machine code / modern GPU architectures, OptionGreeksGPU can compute Greeks for over 1648 option contracts in just 0.20 seconds (after warmup), offering a significant performance improvement over computation in python.

+Benchmarking results on test data of 824 contracts (included in test directory):

+    •	CPU Single core without numba    | Warmup run = 144.23 Seconds | subsequent runs = 221.29 Seconds
+	•	CPU Machine Code using numba jit | Warmup run = 1.94 Seconds   | subsequent runs = 0.68 Second
+	•	Cuda Capable GPU using numba jit | Warmup run = 1.65 Seconds   | susequent runs = 0.14 Second

 Features

-	•	Fast Computation: Utilizes GPU acceleration to dramatically reduce computation times for option Greeks.
+	•	Fast Computation: Utilizes GPU acceleration/ Machine code to dramatically reduce computation times for option Greeks.
 	•	Easy Integration: Designed to easily integrate with existing Python financial analysis workflows.
 	•	Comprehensive: Supports a wide range of Greeks calculations, including Delta, Gamma, Theta, Vega, and Rho.